a) Noomi Rapace played Elizabeth Shaw

 She and with Dr Holloway played by Logan Marshall-Green were the two main leaders and were a couple.
 They were the ones that convinced people to put money into this expedition to make this happen.
 Her character was the believer, the one with passion who was driven on the quest.
 They had been on a journey around the world collecting pieces that would make them realise that they had proof of an extra-terrestrial civilisation and they could go on an expedition to find them.
 She was the boss and together they are in charge.
 The rest of the team are hand-picked because as far as Noomi understood about these character, they're supposed to be the best in the world

-e) Understanding the Shaw
+e) Further Understanding

 Noomi understood that there was a form of kinship with the character Ellen Ripley.
 She saw Alien as a teenager and was completely blown away, she felt that Ridley Scott has awakened dreams and hopes of many through Alien and Thelma and Louise